kp1129/d8picker-fe/README.md

 ### Chakra-UI

--   Legacy; one of the previous teams built the calendar using this library
+-   Legacy
+-   Used to build and render the calendar itself

 #### Front end deployed to `Netlify`

 -   Makes it easy to rapidly deploy code by connection Netlify and Github

-### Back End build using
+### Back End build using:

 #### Node.JS